gerauf/di-project/README.md

-### DI-project
+# DI-project

 A short project - 1 hour - to create a class that parses a CSV file and produces some basic analytics.

-The CSV will is in the following format.
+The CSV is in the following format:

 |Country code|Year|Index Score|
 |---|---|---|